Jeong-Hong/test/HANDOVER.md

 These are the recommended tasks for the next developer:

 1.  **Tailwind Configuration**:
-    - Currently using Tailwind v3.4.17 because the v4 installation caused PostCSS conflict errors.
-Stick to v3 or carefully migrate config if v4 is strictly needed.
+    - Currently using Tailwind v3.4.17.
+Stick to v3 or carefully migrate to v4 if needed.

 2.  **Import Logic**:
     - The "Export to JSON" feature is built (`src/lib/export-utils.ts`), but the **"Import JSON"** UI button and logic need to be implemented.

 3.  **History View**:
-    - The database (`src/db/db.ts`) saves all sessions, but there is currently no UI to **browse past sessions**.
-The current UI only shows the *active* or *just completed* session.
+    - The database (`src/db/db.ts`) saves all sessions.
     - **Task**: Create a `/history` page or a modal to list records from `db.sessions`.
+    - Currently, only "Batch Count" in the status panel uses this historical data.

 4.  **UX Polish**:
-    - The `TemperatureGrid` allows editing past minutes, but validation could be stricter (e.g., prevent negative RoR logic overrides if needed).
+    - Consider adding a dedicated settings modal for adjusting default values (e.g., if user wants to change default Start Temp from 400).

 5.  **Type Safety**:
-    - `verbatimModuleSyntax` is enabled in `tsconfig`.
-Ensure you use `import type { ... }` when importing interfaces.
+    - `verbatimModuleSyntax` is enabled.
+Use `import type`.

 ## 6. Resources
 - **PRD**: `PRD.md` (Root directory) - The source of truth for requirements.